PycraftDeveloper/PMMA/documentation/docs/cpp_examples/1 - Creating a Display.rst

         return 0;
     }

 In addition to a manually specified refresh rate minimum and maximum, PMMA will also automatically adjust the refresh rate based on the current application context.
 This means that if the display is minimized, not in focus or the device is in power saving mode, PMMA will automatically reduce the refresh rate to conserve system resources.
-This behavior can be disabled or customized by adjusting the key-word arguments of the :code:`CPP_Display->Refresh()` method.
+This behavior can be disabled or customized by adjusting the key-word arguments of the :code:`Display->Refresh()` method.
 For more information on these options, please refer to the official PMMA documentation.

 Extensions
 ----------

 Below are some additional examples of how you can further customize and extend the display created in the above example!

-Did you can use :code:`CPP_Display->WindowFillColor` to set a custom color for the window (instead of being black which is the default), here is an example of this in action:
+Did you can use :code:`Display->WindowFillColor` to set a custom color for the window (instead of being black which is the default), here is an example of this in action:

 .. code-block:: cpp